Daryl Coley

-Daryl Lynn Coley (October 30, 1955 – March 15, 2016) was an American Christian singer.
+Daryl Lynn Coley (October 30, 1955 – March 15, 2016) was an American gospel singer, songwriter, musician, and record producer.
 At 14, Coley was a member of the ensemble "Helen Stephens and the Voices of Christ".
-He began performing with Edwin Hawkins in the Edwin Hawkins Singers and then worked with James Cleveland, Tramaine Hawkins, Sylvester, Pete Escovedo and others.
+He began performing with Edwin Hawkins and the Edwin Hawkins Singers and then worked with James Cleveland, Tramaine Hawkins, Sylvester, Pete Escovedo and others.
 Albums of his include Just Daryl, He's Right On Time: Live From Los Angeles, When The Music Stops and others.

 Early life

-Coley was born in Berkeley, California on October 30, 1955.
+Coley was born in Berkeley, California, on October 30, 1955.
 In his childhood, he sang in the Oakland Children's Chorus, in Oakland, California.
-His parents separated when he was five years old, with he and his two siblings being raised by his mother in a solid Christian home.
+His parents separated when he was five years old, with him and his two siblings being raised by his mother in a solid Christian home.
 Musically, Coley was first influenced by his mother.
-Daryl stated, "In my house there was gospel, classical and jazz.
+Daryl stated, "In my house, there was gospel, classical, and jazz.
 I had that kind of musical influence."
 During his childhood, he learned to play clarinet and piano.

 In 1968, when Edwin Hawkins released "Oh Happy Day", the contemporary arrangement caught Coley's ear.
-In December 1969, at the age of 13, Coley first heard Helen Stephens And The Voices Of Christ, and by February of the next year had become a member of the nationally acclaimed ensemble.
+In December 1969, at the age of 13, Coley first heard Helen Stephens And The Voices Of Christ, and by February of the next year he had become a member of the nationally acclaimed ensemble.
 During his high school years, Coley was a student of Phillip Reeder, Castleers choir director at Castlemont High School.
 Coley's musical horizons were widened by Reeder, who also encouraged him to enroll in college.
 As he continued his education in college, Coley's career developed further.
 He was a top student, was pursuing a business degree, and even helped out with the teaching of college courses.